surmon-china/vue-quill-editor/README.md

   }
 }

-// or mount with ssr
+// mount with ssr
 if (process.browser) {
   const VueQuillEditor = require('vue-quill-editor/dist/ssr')
   Vue.use(VueQuillEditor)
 }

-// if you need register quill modules, you need to introduce and register before the vue program is instantiated import Quill from 'quill'
+// register quill modules, you need to introduce and register before the vue program is instantiated import Quill from 'quill' // or from 'vue-quill-editor' import { Quill } from 'vue-quill-editor' import { yourQuillModule } from '../yourModulePath/yourQuillModule.js' Quill.register('modules/yourQuillModule', yourQuillModule)
-// or
-import { Quill } from 'vue-quill-editor'
-import { yourQuillModule } from '../yourModulePath/yourQuillModule.js'
-Quill.register('modules/yourQuillModule', yourQuillModule)